Xetibo/ReSet-Doc/sections/projects.typ

 )

 #subsubsection("KDE System Settings")
-KDE systemsettings@kde_systemsettings_repo is written in C++/QML and is made with the QT toolkit@qt.
+KDE systemsettings @kde_systemsettings_repo is written in C++/QML and is made with the QT toolkit @qt.
 It follows the KDE style of applications, featuring a very large variety of settings (on KDE), and offering other applications a way to integrate into this application via KConfig Module (KCM)@kcm.
 #align(